Call Today! 888-234-8376

 If you find the policy document, this will also be required.
 If it remains lost, you should be able to continue the process but it will require more paperwork as well as extensive background and identity checks as you would expect.
 Once the claim form has been sent, it is then just a waiting game and you will hear back from the company in good time.

-There we have it, some superb advice for you regarding lost life insurance policies.
-As long as you follow the steps above, you should be in a good position to make a claim in the near future.
-As we have said, the best way to prevent this happening again or when you pass away is to share the appropriate information with the right people.
-If all the documents are readily available and loved ones have the correct information, it saves stress, time, and even money!
+As we have said, the best way to prevent this from happening again or when you pass away is to share the appropriate information with the right people.
+If all the documents are readily available and loved ones have the correct information, it saves stress, time, and even money.